 Be prepared for the Florida sunshine and heat.
 In your day bag, bring extra sunscreen, a hat, and perhaps a sweatshirt for air-conditioned venues.
 Each park has splashpads and fountains where little ones can cool off—so think ahead and bring your child's swimsuit or an extra change of dry clothes.

-Not only will you find kid-friendly restaurants at the Universal Orlando resorts and inside both theme parks, but Universal CityWalk offers dozens of eateries with child-friendly fare.
+Not only will you find kid-friendly restaurants at the Universal Orlando resorts and inside both theme parks but also Universal CityWalk offers dozens of eateries with child-friendly fare.